cosmos/ibc/ibc/4_IBC_USECASES.md

 ### Data migration

 IBC can be used to implement an arbitrary-depth multi-chain "cache" system where storage cost can be traded for access cost.

+#### Representations

+Generic serialization formats, such as Amino, RLP, Protobuf, JSON.

+#### Implementation

+An arbitrary-depth IBC-connection-linked-list of chains, with the first chain optimized for compute and later chains optimized for cheaper storage, can implement a hierarchical cache, where data unused for a period of time on any chain is migrated to the next chain in the list.
+When data is necessary (e.g. for a contract call or storage access), if it not stored on the chain looking it up, it must be relayed over an IBC packet back to that chain (which can then re-cache it for some period).

+#### Invariants

+All data can be accessed on the primary (compute) chain when requested, with a known bound of necessary IBC hops.